Back to Natural Silk Fibres

 Surprisingly, Nylon dyes beautifully with acid dyes.
 It also takes natural dyes well using the usual premordant methods for protein fibres.
 We love the moniker of "Fake Cashmere", but your fingers will never confuse it from the real thing.
 It feels more like those puffs they stick inside pill bottles.
 Maybe it is.

 Since this is a plant or cellulose fibre dyers must use fibre reactive dyes.
-Natural dyers must resort to techniques used on cotton, such as alum-tannin premordanting, or Aluminum acetate.
-Hemp also works well in an indigo vat.
+Natural dyers can resort to techniques used on cotton, such as alum-tannin premordanting, or Aluminum acetate.
+We don't know how Tencel® responds in an indigo vat.